MoonlightCapital/MoonlightBot-docs/README.md

 ```
 for user-specific configuration, where `LANG` is the language you want MoonlightBot to respond in.

-You can find a list of all valid languages [on the Discord Developer Portal](https://discord.com/developers/docs/reference#locales).
+A list of supported languages is available on the [Discord Developer Portal](https://discord.com/developers/docs/reference#locales).
 Locale, Language Name, and Native Name are all valid inputs.
-You can also use `auto` and MoonlightBot will attempt to auto-detect your preferred language from your Discord settings.
+Alternatively, `auto` can be used for MoonlightBot to detect your preferred language from your Discord settings.

 {% hint style="info" %} MoonlightBot is translated entirely by volunteers, so not all languages are complete and some may have translation errors.
 If you speak one of the supported languages proficiently and would like to help us translate MoonlightBot, <a href="./support/volunteering.md">please consider becoming a translator!</a> {% endhint %}

 ## Support the Development of MoonlightBot

-MoonlightBot is run and maintained by volunteers, and is currently funded entirely by [Premium Subscriptions](./support/premium.md).
+MoonlightBot is run and maintained by volunteers, and is funded entirely by [Premium Subscriptions](./support/premium.md).
 These subscriptions help us fund hosting and give you great benefits, making them a fantastic way to support us.
 You can also help by [upvoting the bot](./support/upvote-moonlightbot.md) on bot lists or by [joining our team of testers, translators, and documentation writers](./support/volunteering.md).

 ## Questions?
 Problems?

-Please [read the Frequently Asked Questions first](./start-up/faqs.md) to see if your question or problem is answered there.
+Please read the [Frequently Asked Questions](./start-up/faqs.md) first to see if your question or problem is answered there.
 If your question or problem is still unanswered, [join the support server](https://discord.gg/hNQWVVC) and we will help you as best we can!